NRC collaborative open space for manufacturing and automotive innovation

 The NRC London facility is part of NRC Automotive and Surface Transportation (AST).
 The facility supports the Canadian automotive industry, owing primarily to its proximity to the Canadian market, automaker and supplier manufacturing facilities and R&D centres.
 This sector is vitally important to the regional economy and is the focus of regional and provincial initiatives.

-A new open-space concept, scheduled to be operational in April 2018, unique to the NRC London facility, is intended to be a collaborative workspace in which all levels of the automotive supply chain may work together with the NRC and the research ecosystem in Canada.
+A new open-space concept, scheduled to be operational in summer 2018, unique to the NRC London facility, is intended to be a collaborative workspace in which all levels of the automotive supply chain may work together with the NRC and the research ecosystem in Canada.
 Through this facility, we will provide technical solutions and apply them directly to our collaborators' products and processes.

 What we offer